 Makes 4 napoleons

-1 cup whole wheat pastry flour (plus more for rolling)
+- 1 cup sprouted whole wheat flour or whole wheat pastry flour (plus more for rolling)

 Make the pastry dough in the food processor.
 Combine the flour, sugar and salt in the bowl and process just to mix.
 Mix the olive oil, vinegar and the wine together and…with the processor running, pour slowly down the spout until the dough gathers on the blade.
 It should be soft and tender, just gathered together, so you may need more wine.
 Transfer the dough to a lightly floured surface and knead by hand into a soft, smooth ball, 1-2 minutes.
 Flatten to a disk, wrap very tightly in plastic, and refrigerate.
 You can make the dough up to 2 days in advance.